-Looking forward, The National Council for the Child will: - Act to promote and to spread the concepts and the advice of young men and women both for children and teens, and also for policy makers and the general public. - Amplify our efforts for the recognition of the difficulties, the needs and the challenges of children and teens during the COVID-19 crisis, by the relevant arties. - Continue to give a voice to young men and women, to participate, to voice their positions and to provide a stage for their ideas for coping in emergency situations, and in the new normalcy.
+Looking forward, The National Council for the Child will: - Act to promote and to spread the concepts and the advice of youngsters for both children and teens, and also for policy makers and the general public. - Amplify our efforts for the recognition of the difficulties, the needs and the challenges of children and teens during the COVID-19 crisis, by the relevant parties. - Continue to give a voice to children and teens, to participate, to voice their positions and to provide a stage for their ideas for coping in emergency situations, and in the new normalcy.
 The Israel National Council for the Child - www.children.org.il - ncc@children.org.il - +972.2.678.0606 - Haruv Children's Campus, Hebrew University, Har HaZofim, Jerusalem